SidBarker/mbart-translation-api/README.md

-# mBART Translation API
+# mBART Translation API for RunPod Serverless

-This project provides a translation API service using the mBART-large-50 model.
+This project provides a translation API service optimized for RunPod.io serverless deployment using the mBART-large-50 model.
 It supports translation between 50 languages with automatic language detection.

 ## Model Information